joekain/bmark/README.md

 Comparing benchmarking results is a topic that I have struggled with for years.
 I run a benchmark several times and get varying results.
 Then, I make a change to my program and I want to decide if the change causes an improvement in the benchmark score.
 I rerun the benchmark several times and again get varying results.
 How do I compare these results?
 I can compare average score, but is that accurate?
 How do I tell if the mean of the second run is large enough to be meaningful?
 How do I know if it is "in the noise?"

-Bmark answers this questions using statistical hytpotesis testing.
+Bmark answers this questions using statistical hypothesis testing.
 Given two sets of benchmark runs, bmark can show:

     RunA:                                 RunB:
     24274268                              6426990